-Therefore, several developers have taken efforts to bring back the construction workers by arranging private bus service to meet the deadlines despite the extension of six months granted by Tamil Nadu Real Estate Regulatory Authority on the grounds of ‘Force majeure’ which is provided under Section 6 of the Real Estate (Regulation and Development) Act 2016.
+Therefore, several developers have taken efforts to bring back the construction workers by arranging private bus service to meet the deadlines despite the extension of six months granted by Tamil Nadu Real Estate Regulatory Authority on the grounds of ‘Force Majeure which is provided under Section 6 of the Real Estate (Regulation and Development) Act 2016.
 The annual reports have also shown that by the end of 2020, the real estate market has almost bounced back to normal, and the momentum is expected to continue in the year 2021.

 Chennai Real Estate Market Analysis

-The Chennai real estate market is driven by targeting the end-users and supported by the growth and development of several industries and other commercial activities.
-Dominant market players such as Indian Oil, Chennai Petroleum Corporation, and Manali Petrochemicals and IT and ITeS corporate houses have been large contributors to the real estate market in the North Chennai.
+The Chennai real estate market is driven by targeting the end-users and is supported by the growth and development of several industries and other commercial activities.
+Dominant market players such as Indian Oil, Chennai Petroleum Corporation, and Manali Petrochemicals, and IT and ITeS corporate houses have been large contributors to the real estate market in North Chennai.
 The research report of ANAROCK showed the launch of 5,150 housing units between 2015 and 2019.
 The development made in the infrastructure and connectivity, such as metro rails has also fueled the real estate sector’s growth.

-Chennai is one of the leading markets for real estate sector.
-In 2019, Chennai witnessed a yearly rise of 8% in the residential property sales with south Chennai seeing the maximum sales number.
-The primary demand in Chennai market arose for Ready to move-in homes and nominal housing units.
+Chennai is one of the leading markets for the real estate sector.
+In 2019, Chennai witnessed a yearly rise of 8% in residential property sales with south Chennai seeing the maximum sales number.
+The primary demand in the Chennai market arose for Ready to move-in homes and nominal housing units.
 In the year 2019, the office space rentals also showed prominent growth of 50% year-on-year sales.

 However, the year 2020 led to the decline of the real estate market, which resulted from the pandemic and lockdown induced by it.
 The government has taken several measures to ensure that the real estate market is revived.
 The Tamilnadu RERA has extended the deadline for the completion of projects by five months to bring the developers certain relief.
-Relaxations were also granted to the mandate of submitting completion certificate for availing permanent electricity connection.
+Relaxations were also granted to the mandate of submitting a completion certificate for availing permanent electricity connection.
 Relations were granted to any property that was up to 12 m in height, 750 sq. m in area, and less than three units.
-Registration department also announced that the completed ready-to-move-in flats would not be levied stamp duty tax and registration fee on the first sale of the property.
+The registration department also announced that the completed ready-to-move-in flats would not be levied stamp duty tax and registration fee on the first sale of the property.

 It is to be noted that there was no remarkable development in the price in 2020.
 However, the rental graph showed a hike of 1% on average year-on-year.
 The tenants preferred localities with better infrastructure and connectivity in both the northern and southern regions of Chennai.
 The real estate highlights of Chennai showed that there had been a remarkable change in the demand and supply graph of affordable segment properties in comparison to other segments as the demand surpassed the supply by almost 20%.
 However, the Rs.40-60 lakhs bracket portrayed minimum disequilibrium.